The Clear Edge

 Recovery Scenario 3: Identity Paralysis (Any Stage)

-If the signals are present but you’ve tried delegation and repeatedly taken work back - if “I know I should transition but can’t” is your reality - technical solutions won’t work.
+If the signals are present but you have tried delegation and repeatedly taken work back—if “I know I should transition but cannot” is your reality—technical solutions will not work.

 Symptoms of identity paralysis: delegation attempts that reverse within 4–6 weeks, strong anxiety when not in delivery, inability to define concrete CEO work without reverting to delivery work.